iomatix/Elyean-Wiki-PL/content/Elyean/Zawartość/Magia i Wiara/Wierzenia/Kult Wielkiego Tha/Nadprzyrodzone/Potępieni/Wszechmrok - Omniatene.md

   - beings
   - cult-of-father-tha
 aliases:
-date: 02-11-2024
+date: 02-10-2025
 description: Uosobienie Wszechmroku - pustka, która nie odbija światła.
 enableToc: false
 draft: false
 published: false
+faithName: Cult of Father Tha
 beingName: Omniatene
 beingAlternateNames: The All-Dark, The Abyssal One, The Ever-Consuming Void, The Veil of Oblivion, The Eternal Eclipse
-beingAliases: The vastness of the night
+beingAliases: The Vastness of the Night
-beingDomain: Abyss
+beingDomain: " Abyss Domain"
 beingSymbols: Black Circle Inscribed with Ancient Runes, Ouroboros Devouring Itself, But Hollow Within, Eye Without a Pupil, Star with Broken Arms, Spiral Descending into the Void, Flaming Torch with Dark Fire
 beingPowerLevel:
   - Primordial Power